sws2apps/organized-app/README.md

 ## Available in many languages
 [![Crowdin](https://badges.crowdin.net/cpe-sws/localized.svg)](https://crowdin.com/project/cpe-sws)

 Currently, the app is fully or partially available in **20 languages**, including English, Spanish, Portuguese, French, German, Italian, Polish, Japanese, Russian, Ukrainian, Malagasy, and even more to come.
-If you'd like to contribute by translating Organized into a language of your heart, you're very welcome to do so!
+If you'd like to contribute by translating Organized into the language of your heart, you're very welcome to do so!

 The translation for the Organized app is handled at our [Crowdin project page](https://crowdin.com/project/cpe-sws) and is pretty easy.
-The whole app can be translated just in a few days. <br>To learn a bit more about how to help with localization, please read the [translation](./TRANSLATION.md) guide.
-If your language is not currently on Crowdin, feel free to [create a new issue](https://github.com/sws2apps/organized-app/issues/new?assignees=&labels=i18n&projects=&template=new_language_request.yml) to include your specific language.
+The whole app can be translated just in a few days.
+To learn a  more about how to help with localization, please read the [translation guide](./TRANSLATION.md).
+If your language hasn't been added to Crowdin yet, feel free to [create a new issue](https://github.com/sws2apps/organized-app/issues/new?assignees=&labels=i18n&projects=&template=new_language_request.yml) to include your specific language.

 ## New features in development
 We're working hard on the new redesigned release in the new branch _(the current main branch contains an old, but fully functional version of the app)_.
 And there are so many features we want to implement: